Tackling Data Corruption in Offline Reinforcement Learning via Sequence Modeling: Introduction

-In this study, we conduct a comparative analysis of DT with traditional offline RL methods under different data corruption settings.
-Surprisingly, we observe that traditional methods relying on temporal difference learning struggle in limited data settings and notably underperform DT.
-Moreover, DT outperforms prior methods under state attack scenarios.
-These observations highlight the promising potential of sequential modeling for addressing data corruption challenges in offline RL.
-To further unlock the capabilities of sequential modeling methods under data corruption, we propose a novel algorithm called \textbf{R}obust \textbf{D}ecision \textbf{T}ransformer (\textbf{RDT}).
-RDT incorporates three robust techniques for DT, including Gaussian weighted learning, iterative data correction, and embedding dropout to mitigate the impact of corrupted data.
+In this study, we conduct a comparative analysis between prior robust offline RL methods and DT (without any robust modifications) under various data corruption settings.
+Surprisingly, we find that traditional methods relying on temporal difference learning struggle in settings with limited data and significantly underperform compared to DT.
+Additionally, DT demonstrates superior performance over previous methods in scenarios involving state attacks.
+These findings highlight the promising potential of sequence modeling for addressing data corruption challenges in offline RL.
+To further unlock the capabilities of sequence modeling methods under data corruption, inspired by successes in the supervised learning domain \citep{song2022survey,chang2017active,reed2014training,gal2016theoretically}, we propose \textbf{R}obust \textbf{D}ecision \textbf{T}ransformer (\textbf{RDT}).
+RDT aims to boost the robustness of DT in three aspects: model structure, loss function, and data refinement.
+To achieve this, RDT incorporates three simple yet highly effective techniques to mitigate the impact of corrupted data: \emph{embedding dropout}, \emph{Gaussian weighted learning}, and \emph{iterative data correction}.
+These simple modifications are designed to address the fundamental limitations of the standard DT and unlock the potential of sequence modeling for data corruption.

-Through comprehensive experiments conducted on a diverse set of tasks, including MoJoCo, KitChen, and Adroit, we demonstrate that RDT outperforms conventional temporal difference learning and sequence modeling approaches under both random and adversarial data corruption scenarios.
-Additionally, RDT exhibits remarkable robustness in a challenging setting that combines training-time data corruption with testing-time observation perturbations.
-Our study emphasizes the significance of robust sequential modeling and offers valuable insights that would contribute to the trustworthy deployment of offline RL in real-world applications.
+To comprehensively study RDT's robustness under data corruption with limited data, we constructed a variety of small datasets from MuJoCo, Kitchen, and Adroit, creating a challenging benchmark for current robust offline RL methods.
+Through our experiments, we demonstrate that RDT outperforms conventional temporal difference learning and sequence modeling approaches under both random and adversarial data corruption scenarios, achieving a substantial 29\% improvement in overall performance over DT.
+Furthermore, we show that after learning from corrupted data, RDT exhibits remarkable robustness against testing-time observation perturbations, indicating its potential to address both training-time and test-time attacks simultaneously.
+Our study emphasizes the significance of robust sequence modeling and offers valuable insights for the trustworthy deployment of offline RL in real-world applications.